gkjohnson/threejs-model-loader/README.md

 # threejs-model-loader

-Model loader for loading any geometry model format
+THREE.js Model Loader for loading any geometry format.
+Uses the file's extension to determine which THREE geometry loader to use.

 ## Use